ShovanSaha2020/Tic-Tac-Toe-1/README.md

 Jetbrains Academy Python Course

 ---
-The project is divided into 5 stages.
-I have provided the problem statements of each stage on seperate PNG files.
-Similary, the solution of each stage is also provided on seperate python files.
+There are 5 stages in this project.
+I have provided the problem statements of all the stages on separate PNG files.
+Similarly, the solutions of these stages are provided on individual python files.
 ___

 ### Learning outcome